 Paying US taxes abroad

-The deadline for payment of US taxes is 15 April.
-Even if you are a US expat who makes use of the filing extensions, any tax owed for the tax year you are reporting on should still be paid in April.
+The deadline for payment of US taxes is 18 April.
+Even if you have left the US and made use of the filing extension, any tax owed for the tax year should still be paid in April.
 Interest will be charged on payments made after this date.

-There are a number of ways to make payments if you owe US tax.
+There are several ways to make payments if you owe US tax.
 These are:

 - Credit or debit card

-If you owe tax and you are unable to may the payment in full, contact the IRS as soon as you can to discuss making payments in installments.
+If you owe tax and you are unable to make the payment in full, contact the IRS as soon as you can to discuss making payments in installments.

 Late returns in the US

-US expats are automatically granted a two-month extension on filing their returns, giving them until 15 June.
+Americans who have left the US are automatically granted a two-month extension on filing their returns, giving them until 15 June.
 It is also possible to file for an additional four-month extension until 15 October.

 - 5% of taxes owed for every month the return is late, up to a maximum of 25%

-- if more than 60 days overdue, there is a minimum penalty of $210 or 100% of your unpaid tax, whichever is less
+- If more than 60 days overdue, there is a minimum penalty of $450 or 100% of your unpaid tax, whichever is less

 Returning to the US